 Some of the units are also priced high because they offer both Carplay and Android Audio.
 If your household primarily uses Apple phones, then the incremental value via the offering of Android is lost however if you decide to sell the vehicle it might be valuable to have both the Carplay and the Android option for the buyer to use.

-How many times have you driven in the highway to see the person on the next lane texting or using the iphone while driving?
+How many times have you driven on the highway to see the person on the next lane texting or using the iPhone while driving?
 Safety is one of the most important aspects that we sometimes tend to not put enough value into while shopping for an infotainment system.If you happen to be that person who is on the phone or communicating while driving, this is definitely something you should consider.